-Knowledge of the position and momentum of an electron would allow a Laplacian super being to predict all future movements of the electron with deterministic physical laws.
-The fundamental nature of chance and statistics given by the uncertainty principle of quantum mechanics would not allow such determinism in Euclidean space and Newtonian time (Jordan 1927; Heisenberg 1933, 1974; Frayn 2000).
-Ralph Lillie (1927), Eddington (1928), Bohr (1934), Compton (1935), Dingle (1937), Schrödinger (1945), Heitler (1963), Hawking and Mlodinow (2010), and Heisenberg's son Martin Heisenberg (2009) have discussed the relationship between physical indeterminism and the beliefs in free will and the freedom of the human mind.
+Knowledge of the position and momentum of an electron would allow a Laplacian superbeing to predict all future movements of the electron with deterministic physical laws.
+This assumption gave some to doubt the existence of free will.
+However, the fundamental nature of chance and statistics given by the uncertainty principle of quantum mechanics would not allow such determinism in Euclidean space and Newtonian time (Jordan 1927; Heisenberg 1933, 1974; Jaki 1966, 1989; Frayn 2000).
+Quantizing Ernst Haeckel's (1905) ideas that atoms have free will, Ralph Lillie (1927), Eddington (1928), Bohr (1934), Compton (1935), Dingle (1937), Schrödinger (1945), Heitler (1963), Hawking and Mlodinow (2010), and Heisenberg's son Martin Heisenberg (2009) have discussed the relationship between physical indeterminism and the belief in free will and the freedom of the human mind.
 To me, free will is a fact (Wayne 2010c), and the determinacy found in the binary photon suggests that the source of free will must be sought outside of quantum mechanics.

-In principle, the electron can be localized best with a microscope by using the shortest wavelength of the illuminating gamma rays.
-However, as $\lambda \rightarrow 0$, the hard gamma ray photons, with great linear momentum, send the electron flying, disturbing its location.
-On the other hand, if one observed the subatomic particle with soft gamma rays with longer wavelengths, the electron would not be as disturbed, but as a result of diffraction, the localization would be coarser.
-Likewise the linear momentum of the moving electron can be determined by measuring the Doppler shift of the scattered gamma rays as described by the Compton effect.
-But to get the most accurate measure of the electron's linear momentum, short wavelength gamma rays, which give the greatest Doppler shift, should be used.
-However, the short wavelength gamma rays cause great recoil and disturb the original position of the electron.
-One could determine the linear momentum with softer gamma rays with longer wavelength, which do not disturb the electron as much, but the Doppler shift is reduced and the linear momentum measurement like that for the position will be less sharp.
-It is impossible to accurately measure the position and linear momentum of an electron at the same time, and thus, the description of a quantum system at a given instant of time is accurately described by a smaller number of quantities than a classical system, where differential equations can be used to determine the instantaneous velocity of a particle at a given position.

-The uncertainty is a consequence of the particulate nature of light because even one photon, the minimum unit possible, disturbs the localization and linear momentum of an electron (Bohr 1928; Heisenberg 1930; Darwin 1931; Hawking 1999).
-Heisenberg (1927) realized that the mutually incompatible requirement for longer and shorter wavelengths is a general principle that results in incomplete knowledge of the electron in principle.
+In principle, because of diffraction, the electron can be best localized with a microscope by using the shortest wavelength of the illuminating gamma rays.
+Likewise, the linear momentum of the moving electron can be determined by measuring the Doppler shift of the scattered gamma rays as described by the Compton effect.
+But to get the most accurate measure of the electron's linear momentum, longer wavelength gamma rays that give the greatest Doppler shift $\left(\frac{\lambda\lambda}{\lambda}\right)$ for a given electron velocity should be used.
+As $\lambda \to 0$ , the localization of the electron gets better, but the measurement of its linear momentum becomes less accurate, and as $\lambda \rightarrow \infty$ , the localization of the electron becomes less accurate, but the measurement of its linear momentum becomes more accurate.
+Thus, with a monochromatic photon, it is impossible to accurately measure both the position and linear momentum of an electron at the same time (Bohr 1928; Heisenberg 1930; Darwin 1931; Hawking 1999).
+Heisenberg (1927) realized that the mutually incompatible requirement for longer and shorter wavelengths is a general principle that results in an incomplete knowledge of the electron in principle.
 Since position and linear momentum were two canonically linked variables in quantum mechanics, he suggested that there was a fundamental limit to knowledge.
+Heisenberg (1927) wrote that

-Heisenberg (1927) wrote, "At the instant of the determination of its position-i.e., the instant at which the light quantum is diffracted by the electron-the electron discontinuously changes its impulse.
-That change will be more pronounced, the smaller the wavelength of the light used, i.e., the more precise the position determination is to be."
-That is, the measurement of position disturbs the simultaneous measurement of linear momentum.
+At the instant of the determination of its position-i.e., the instant at which the light quantum is diffracted by the electron-the electron discontinuously changes its impulse.
+That change will be more pronounced, the smaller the wavelength of the light used, i.e. the more precise the position determination is to be.

-To describe the reciprocal relationship between the canonical variables of quantum mechanics that result in incomplete knowledge, Heisenberg introduced the principle Nature of Light from the Perspective of a Biologist of Umbestimmtheit, which could stand for the principle of indeterminacy, indefiniteness, or uncertainty in the following forms (Ruark and Urey 1930; Pauling and Wilson 1935; Mott and Sneddon 1948):
+To describe the reciprocal relationship between the canonical variables of quantum mechanics that result in incomplete knowledge, Heisenberg introduced the principle of Umbestimmtheit, which could stand for the principle of indeterminacy, indefiniteness, or uncertainty in the following forms (Ruark and Urey 1930; Pauling and Wilson 1935; Mott and Sneddon 1948):

-$$\Delta p \Delta z \sim h \tag{2.35}$$
+$$\Delta p \Delta z \sim h \tag{70}$$